Derived binomial rings I: integral Betti cohomology of log schemes: Introduction

 where $M^\vee\coloneqq R\Hom_{\mscr D(\mbb Z)}(M,\mbb Z)\in \Perf^{\ge 1}_{\mbb Z}$ is dual complex to $M$, and $K(M)\in \Spc$ is the (generalized) Eilenberg-MacLane space of $M$.
 In particular, for $M=\mbb Z[n]$ with $n\ge 1$ we get an equivalence We give a different proof than in \cite{Toen_geo} and \cite{Horel}, formally reducing to the case $M=\mbb Z[-1]$, and then deforming $\mbf L\Bin(\mbb Z[-1])$ to the free divided power algebra $\mbf L\Gamma(\mbb Z[-1])$.

 Note that the isomorphism \Cref{eq:free binomial things in the coconnective range} computes $\mbf L\Bin(A[-n])$ where $A$ is a lattice and $n\ge 1$ or $A$ is a finite abelian group and $n\ge 2$.

 \item \underline{Strictly connective range}.
-It turns out that in the connective range all the interesting arithmetic of binomial algebras, that we saw in the coconnective case, collapses.
-More precisely, one gets the following rather surprising result (\Cref{prop:free binomial algebra in strictly cocnnective setting}): for $M\in \Perf^{\le -1}_{\mbb Z}$ there is a natural equivalence:
+It turns out that in the connective range all the interesting arithmetic of binomial rings that we saw before collapses.
+More precisely, one gets the following result, which might look somewhat surprising at first glance (\Cref{prop:free binomial algebra in strictly cocnnective setting}): for $M\in \Perf^{\le -1}_{\mbb Z}$ there is a natural equivalence: